btasker/nginx_mitm_docker/README.md

 If you have the ability to install a root certificate on the client or find that it doesn't validate cert chains, then you can also perform a HTTPS-to-plain attack (see Advanced usage for an example)

+IMPORTANT: *The default behaviour is to run an open proxy*

 ----